 - The Innocence Project.
 The Innocence Project's mission is to free the staggering number of innocent people who remain incarcerated, and to bring reform to the system responsible for their unjust imprisonment.

 - The Official Black Wall Street website and Official Black Wall Street app have over 1800 businesses registered, highlighting Black-owned businesses across the country.
 Founded in 2015 by Mandy Bowman, Ms. Bowman has created the largest app and digital platform allowing consumers to find, review, and support Black-owned businesses.

 - Beyoncé's Black Parade Route is an archive created by Zerina Akers to give Black-owned businesses a platform.
 This not only gives exposure to 1000's of businesses for free it eases the trouble of finding Black-owned businesses.

-- To help protesters, you could provide childcare and/or meals for those attending rallies.
-Or sew masks to protect protesters.
-Hand out supplies at marches or create signs for people to use.
+- To help protesters, you could provide childcare and/or meals for those attending rallies, sew masks, hand out supplies at marches, or create signs for people to use.

 - If you're a healthcare professional, you could help as a medic on the streets for protesters who are hurt by rubber bullets or tear gas—or share resources with those who are helping on the ground.

 - If you know how to speak a language other than English, you can translate important documents and news about protests.

 - Many creators on YouTube are using their platform to make a change.
 Money earned from the creator's videos are being donated to organizations and contributes are made just by watching a video.
 Information is displayed at the beginning of the video to inform the viewer if they are participating.